digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Avoid Contract Metadata Changes
 -------------------------------

-The signatories, observers, contract key, and ensure clauses of a contract should be fixed at runtime for a given contract.
+The signatories, stakeholders, contract key, and ensure clauses of a contract should be fixed at runtime for a given contract.
 Changing their definitions in your Daml code is discouraged and triggers a warning from the SCU typechecker.